ruricolist/vernacular/README.md

 It is recommended, although not required, that your language package inherit from `vernacular/cl` rather than from `cl`.
-The result is the same, except that `vernacular/cl` globally shadows Common Lisp’s binding and definition forms so they can, in turn, be shadowed locally by language implementations.
+The result is the same, except that `vernacular/cl` shadows Common Lisp’s binding and definition forms so they can be rebound by language implementations.

 The package must at least export a binding for one of `read-module`, for direct use, or `module-progn`, for use with a meta-language.